 Hair loss at the transplant area does not continue after a hair transplant since the donor grafts are not prone to hair loss.
 However, you might still lose your existing hair if your natural hair loss process has not slowed down yet.
 Some people might continue to see the signs of male/female pattern baldness outside the recipient area and observe hair thinning after a hair transplant.

 What should I do if my hair is still thin after a hair transplant?

 Sometimes, a hair transplant might not give you the result you were hoping for.
 This is usually because of the natural limitations of hair transplant such as the limited number of hair grafts at the donor area, the maximum number of grafts that can be transplanted in one session, or your body’s ability to support hair growth.

-You can overcome these problems through different treatments such as medications, PRP, and a second hair transplant operation.
+You can overcome these problems through 3 main treatments such as medications, PRP, and a second hair transplant operation.

 Medications are one of the most popular hair loss treatments that can be coupled with a hair transplant.
 Today, finasteride and minoxidil are two of the available medications for hair loss.

 Finasteride can help you achieve a fuller hair look by stopping testosterone from turning into another hormone called dihydrotestosterone (DHT) which can interfere with the growth cycle of hair follicles.
 Finasteride can be used before and after hair transplant.

 Minoxidil is developed to assist hair growth by increasing blood flow to the scalp and stimulating hair follicles.
 If you have been noticing that your hair is not growing as fast or as healthy as you want, you might want to try minoxidil.